webix-hub/docs/data/kanban/howto.md

 	- to - the target object,
 	- source - the ID of the dragged item(s),
 	- target - the ID of the drop target, null for drop on empty space,
-	- start - the ID from which DnD started
+	- start - the ID from which drag-n-drop started
 - e - {event object} a native event object
 - list - {object} the list object where the event has happened